EvictionLab/eviction-lab-website/content/updates/research/serial-eviction-filings.md

 What we initially thought might be errors in the data turned out to be a common and devastating reality for many households.
 We found that nearly one-third of households facing eviction in 2014 were filed against <i>repeatedly</i> at the same address.
 In the article, we show that eviction is often a drawn-out process that repeatedly affects households.
 We also show that these serial eviction filings were more common in mid-range rental markets—areas with rents between $1,200 and $2,000 per month—and in counties that made the legal process of eviction fast and cheap.

-<div class="figheader">Figure: Serial eviction filing rates across a range of median rents</div>
+<div class="figheader" style="max-width: 600px;" >Figure: Predicted serial eviction filing rates by neighborhood median rent</div>
 <img class="upscale124 pb-0 pb-xxl-0" src="/images/assets/blog/rent_margin_display.jpg" alt="Charts depicting the predicted serial filing rates for different rent amounts." />
-<div class="figcaption"><p>This figure shows the distribution of predicted serial filing rates across a range of Census tract median rents.
-Dots represent point estimates, and red vertical lines represent confidence intervals.</p></div>
+<div class="figcaption"><p>This figure shows the distribution of predicted serial eviction filing rates by neighborhood (Census tract) median rent, controlling for other neighborhood characteristics.
+Dots represent point estimates, and red vertical lines represent 95% confidence intervals.</p></div>

 Court records allow us to look at <i>where</i> and <i>how frequently</i> serial eviction filings took place.
 To understand why they occurred, we interviewed 43 property managers, attorneys, and court officials in two socio-demographically similar cities with very different serial eviction filing rates: Charleston, South Carolina and Mobile, Alabama.